tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 | 1048576  |     20     |

 1048576 is $$2^{20}$$, which is just over a million.
-If you have a sorted list of a million strings, then, in the worst case, linear search would do 1048576 comparisons.
+If you have a sorted list of a million values, then, in the worst case, linear search would do 1048576 comparisons.
 But binary search would, in the worst case, only do about $$\log_2 1000000 \approx 20$$ comparisons.
 So if you have the choice, especially with large amounts of data, you should always using binary search instead of linear